 Recognized first and foremost for its exceptionally rich wildlife, the Matane Wildlife Reserve offers nearly 1300 km2

-(500 sq. mi.) of breathtaking panoramas combining mountains and deep valleys crisscrossed by numerous watercourses.
+(500 sq. mi.) of breathtaking panoramas combining mountains and deep valleys crisscrossed by numerous waterways.

 The reserve offers over 100 km (60 mi.) of hiking trails.
-Look for the changes in vegetation as you hike along the Mont Blanc trail, and feast your eyes on the spectacular mountainscapes along the International Appalachian Trail.
+Look for changes in the vegetation as you hike along the Mont Blanc trail, and feast your eyes on the spectacular mountain scenery along the International Appalachian Trail.
 If you like wild berries, you can pick juicy raspberries in season during your stay on the wildlife reserve.

-The 2-km long (1.2-mi.) waterway, Étang à la Truite, awaits you for a lovely kayaking excursion.
-Who knows—you might have the opportunity to observe moose in their natural habitat.
+The 2-km long (1.2-mi.) Étang à la Truite pond awaits you for a lovely kayaking excursion.
+Who knows—you might spot moose in their natural habitat as you paddle.

 - The John Visitor Reception Centre is open from early June to mid-November.
 The Étang-à-la-Truite Visitor Reception Centre is open from early June to early November.
 Opening hours vary according to the season.

 - General wildlife reserve rates.
-Consult our website for further information.
+Visit the website for further information.

 - Required for lodging